mozilla-bteam/bmo/docs/en/rst/api/core/v1/product.rst

                             Each component can override this value. default_milestone  string   The default milestone for this product.
-Default '---'. is_open            boolean  ``true`` if the product is currently allowing bugs to be entered into it.
+Default '---'. default_version    string   The default version for this product.
+Default 'unspecified'.
+The old name ``version`` is still accepted for backward compatibility. is_open            boolean  ``true`` if the product is currently allowing bugs to be entered into it.
 Default: ``true``. create_series      boolean  ``true`` if you want series for New Charts to be